itead/Segnix/README.md

 	$ ./blink.py

-You can get commutative HIGH and LOW from GPIO PD0, if you've run it on Allwinner A10/A20 SoC.
+You can get commutative HIGH and LOW from GPIO PD0, if you've run it on IBOX or other platforms based onAllwinner A10/A20 SoC.

 ## To use SDK in C program